 Finding the best singles holidays for over 60s

 Here are our favourite picks to get you started.

 If water is more your thing than land, river cruises can be a languid way to spend a few days.
 Top destinations include the UK and Europe, drifting along famous waterways like the Danube and the Rhone.

 Where should I go on holiday if I’m single?

 That said, some favourite destinations crop up again and again.
-This can be reassuring if this is your first singles holiday or if you'd prefer to go to a place that's known within the solo traveller circuit.
+This can be reassuring if this is your first singles holiday or if you'd prefer to go to a place known within the solo traveller circuit.
 The thought of turning up somewhere and being surrounded by couples and families may not be the best thing after all.

-Again, it may feel like an obvious choice.
+Spain may seem another obvious choice.
 Still, it's incredible how much more you can get out of a popular destination with a new focus.
-Get away from the usual family holiday circuit, and you'll be immersed in a whole different side of the country.
-Rich in history, with beautiful and plentiful vistas, this is a place to unwind, recharge, and find adventure.
+So get away from the usual family holiday circuit, and immerse yourself in a different side of the country.
+Rich in history with beautiful and plentiful vistas, this is a place to unwind, recharge, and find adventure.

 How to travel alone as a woman

-Here are a few things to consider so you can make the most of your trip:
+Here are a few things to consider so you can make the most of your trip.

-- Look for reputable tour operators – looking after your safety is much easier if you trust the company you’re travelling with.
+Looking after your safety is much easier if you trust the company you’re travelling with.
 This will give you all-important peace of mind before you leave and throughout the trip.

 Which is the best singles holiday company?